Update (6 April 2020): Offer closed

 Since its launch in 2013, the Pembroke VCT has focused on growth investing, typically backing consumer brands with premium pricing potential.
 It invests mainly in five sectors: wellness, hospitality, education, apparel & accessories and media & technology.
 Its 2019/20 share offer is open for subscription and aims to raise up to £20 million in its B Ordinary share class.
-There is a £20 million overallotment facility – as at 15 January 2020 the directors have made available £10 million of this.
+There is a £20 million overallotment facility – as at 5 March 2020 the directors have made available the full £20 million.

 - Strong emphasis on capital growth